bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 the calendar to render right-to-left by setting the `direction` prop to the string `rtl`, or set the `direction` prop to `'ltr'` to always render left-to-right.

-You can listen to for the `context` event to determine the locale and directionality that the calendar has resolved to.
+You can listen to the `context` event to determine the locale and directionality that the calendar has resolved to.

 For server side rendering (SSR) when using Node.js, ensure that the Node.js runtime you are using supports `Intl` and the locales you will be using.
 Refer to the